montagejs/mousse/README.md

 This is the library used by the Montage framework to manage the serialization of objects in its templates.

+## What it does that JSON doesn't

+ * Named objects
+ * References and circular references (no more `TypeError: Converting circular structure to JSON`)
+ * Regular Expressions
+ * Custom Types
+ * Asynchronous revivers

 ## API Reference

 **`Serializer()`**